mbsmbs/ProgrammingLanguages/Comments.md

 ```
 """
 This is a
-multiple line
+multi-line
 comment.
 """

-# This is a single line comment.
+# This is a single-line comment.
 ```

 # 2. C